- Website acceptable use policy

 The website from which you are linking must comply in all respects with the content standards set out in our Acceptable Use Policy detailed above.

-We ask other organisations and media create links to documents stored on our site, rather than storing our documents on their own systems.
+We ask other organisations and media to create links to documents stored on our site, rather than storing our documents on their own systems.

 Where our site contains links to other sites and resources provided by third parties, these links are provided for your information only.